Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Property: derivationOf

-This resource is derived from another resource.
+This property references another resource from which the current resource is derived by e.g. downsampling audio or video file, or extracting text from a PDF.

 ### Values expected to be one of these types: